 - Statement of Purpose - A two-to-three page essay that describes your professional and educational interests, background and goals.

 - International students are required to submit their official TOEFL score, copy of their passport, and a completed Certification of Finance form with supplemental bank statements (see International Students).

 An official TOEFL score is required of international applicants.
-A minimum TOEFL score of 79 (internet-based) or 550 (paper-based), or an IELTS score of 6.5 is required for consideration.
+A minimum TOEFL score of 90 (internet-based) or 575 (paper-based), or an IELTS score of 6.5 is required for consideration.
 The USF school code for the GRE and TOEFL is 4850.
 After review of an application, coursework in USF's Intensive English Program may be recommended or required.

 Applicants to graduate school typically hold a 2.7 GPA or higher in their undergraduate degree and a 3.0 GPA or higher in courses in their undergraduate major.
 However, professional experiences in the environmental field (as described in your resume and statement of purpose) are also weighed strongly by the Admission Committee.